-The controller can run up to three filter wheels, up to two of which can be equipped with a shutter, or different combinations of filter wheels and standalone smart shutters, all under remote control through a USB or serial input using the same simple protocol as the previous Lambda 10- 2 controller with only minor differences.
-The USB and the serial RS-232 interfaces use the exact same remote control command set.
-Some important considerations about using a combination of input sources (e.g., the keypad and the Serial port) are discussed in the Remote Control section of this manual.
+The controller can run up to one filter wheels (with or without a shutter) or up to two SmartShutters (no filter wheel), all under remote control through a USB or serial input using the same simple protocol as the previous Lambda 10- 2 controller with only minor differences.
+The USB and the serial RS-232 interfaces use the exact same remote-control command set.
+Some important considerations about using a combination of input sources (e.g., the keypad and the Serial port) are discussed in the Remote-Control section of this manual.

-The following instructions are meant to help you set up the Lambda 10-3 and become familiar with the manual mode of filter selection.
+The following instructions are meant to help you set up the LAMBDA 10-B and become familiar with the manual mode of filter selection.
 Other sections of this manual contain detailed discussions on the functionality of the controller, how filters are installed, and setting up remote control communications.

-The LAMBDA SmartShutter is a microprocessor controlled, high-speed shutter designed for microscopy and other applications that require a shutter function.
-The Lambda 10-3 controller can control two SmartShutters.
-Shutters are commonly used to turn off a light source in order to prevent photo bleaching or other photo damage.
+The Lambda SmartShutter is a microprocessor controlled, high-speed shutter designed for microscopy and other applications that require a shutter function.
+The LAMBDA 10-B controller can control a single a single integrated or two standalone SmartShutters.
+Shutters are commonly used to turn off a light source to prevent photo bleaching or other photo damage.
 In addition, they may be used to select between multiple light sources or light paths, such as transmitted light versus fluorescence excitation.
-SmartShutters, in particular, have the ability to be placed into one of several modes.
+SmartShutters can be placed into one of several modes.
 These modes determine the way the actual shutter action works: Fast Mode, Soft Mode, and Neutral Density Mode.
 Fast Mode provides for the fastest open/close action of the shutter.
-Soft Mode, is slightly slower than Fast Mode, and provides for a somewhat gradual open/close action, as well as being quieter.
+Soft Mode is slightly slower than Fast Mode and provides for a somewhat gradual open/close action, as well as being quieter.
 Neutral Density Mode allows for the control of the aperture of the open state of the shutter - between 1 and 144 microsteps may be selected for the Neutral Density Mode.
 Neutral Density Mode also provides for the control of light intensity without affecting the wavelength.

 The primary use of the shutter is as an accessory to the Lambda 10 series of filter wheels, but it is also used as a stand-alone piece for the transmitted light arm of inverted microscopes.
-The electro-mechanical shutters actuated by solenoids have been used by most optical manufacturers for decades, and have some outstanding features.
+The electromechanical shutters actuated by solenoids have been used by most optical manufacturers for decades and have some outstanding features.
 They act quickly, they can be driven by simple electronics, and the package is quite thin.
 However, these units are prone to frequent failures and usually cannot be repaired.
 There is effectively no warranty from the manufacturer for the end user.
 Although they can produce short bursts of operation at 30 Hertz, they will overheat and fail quickly if this rate of opening is maintained.
 These shutters also produce a good deal of vibration and audible noise.